 Walker Bristol, A14, is the Humanist in Residence in the Tufts University Chaplaincy.
-He coordinates programming in the Humanist Chaplaincy and serves the needs of nonreligious, atheist, agnostic, Humanist, or otherwise spiritually nontraditional students at Tufts.
+He coordinates the Humanist Chaplaincy programming and serves the needs of nonreligious, atheist, agnostic, Humanist, and otherwise spiritually nontraditional students at Tufts.
 This includes anything from one-on-one conversations about students’ existential journeys and college lives to organizing events that offer a safe space for students outside traditional religion to explore their metaphysical experiences.
-Since 2015, Walker has also coordinated several multifaith chaplaincy programs at the Cummings School of Veterinary Medicine in Grafton.

 Walker grew up in southeastern North Carolina.
 He was raised a part of a historically Quaker family, though became a part of an evangelical Christian community while in high school.
 He left the church when he was sixteen and quickly grew interested in exploring the support and critical reflection of nontheist communities, as well as finding inspiration in the music and harmony of the natural world.